nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

    2. Test case: `clear`<br>
       Expected: All persons with completed SHN periods are deleted from the list.
 Success message is shown.
-Timestamp in the status bar is updated.

    3. Test case: `clear x` (where x is any character)<br>
       Expected: Similar to previous.
 All trailing characters or whitespaces are ignored.